 My youngest, Malloree, even said that her favorite thing about back to school is walking in to our house after her long day to see if I’ve made something yummy.
 Last Friday it was this bread.

-I dumped some flax into my mini food processor and pulsed and pulsed and pullllsssseedddd until coarsely ground.
+Dump some flax into a mini food processor and pulsed and pulsed and pulsed until coarsely ground.
 Then measure out 1/4 cup.

-Preheat your oven to 350 degrees and butter and flour two loaf pans. (mine are 8×5)
+Preheat your oven to 350° and butter and flour two standard loaf pans.

 Then just sift away.

 And don’t forget to add in the 1/4 cup of coarsley ground flax seed.

 Give that a quick stir and set it off to the side for a moment.

 In a large liquid measuring cup add in 2 cups of sugar.

 1/2 cup unsweetened applesauce.

 And 2 teaspoons pure vanilla extract.